nrwl/nx/docs/shared/tools-workspace-builders.md

 ### schema.json

-This file will describe the options being sent to the builder (very similar to the `schema.json` file of schematics).
+This file will describe the options being sent to the builder (very similar to the `schema.json` file of generators).

 ```json
 {